20 Common Phrasal Verbs for B2 First: Meanings, Examples, and Exam Tips

 Revise them regularly

-Phrasal verbs are like houseplants.
+Phrasal verbs are a bit like houseplants.
 Ignore them, and they droop.

 1. Mixing up similar phrasal verbs